1451 Avenue Road, Toronto, Ontario, M5N 2H9, Canada

 Computer science

-The Health and Physical Education program allows each Havergal student to develop an active and healthy lifestyle through participation in the various activities offered from Grades 7 to 12.
+The Health and Physical Education program allows each Havergal student to develop an active and healthy lifestyle through participation in the various activities offered from Junior Kindergarten to Grade 12.
 Through their active involvement, students will have the opportunity to develop confidence, self-esteem and physical abilities that will enhance their personal growth.
 The Grade 7, 8 and 9 programs teach these elements through traditional sports, water activities, fitness activities and initiative and team-building tasks.
 The health units prepare students to make healthy choices.
 Topics include healthy eating, growth and development, healthy sexuality, personal safety and injury prevention and substance use and abuse.
 Health and Physical Education students in Grades 10, 11 and 12 explore and develop leadership skills through challenging individual and group activities.
 They practice self-assessment and goal setting and gain the knowledge, skills and understanding for healthy living.

 The vision of the program is to have all SJR students living physically active and healthy lifestyles.
 The program emphasizes physical, emotional and mental well-being, as well as life-long fitness.